startreedata/pinot-recipes/recipes/managed-offline-flow/README.md

-# Configuring segment threshold
+# Real-Time to Offline

-> In this recipe we'll learn how to config the segment threshold for real-time tables
+> In this recipe we'll learn how to use Pinot offline managed flow.

 <table>
   <tr>